 And now… let’s get the show on the road!
 We’ve got 8 weeks to transform you into a lean mean Turkey Trotting machine…so here we go!

-Since your Thanksgiving 5k event will be on a Thursday, you’ll begin your training 8 weeks ahead of that, which will give you a start date of Thursday, October 1st 2015.
+Since your Thanksgiving 5k event will be on a Thursday, you’ll begin your training 8 weeks ahead of that, which will give you a start date of Thursday, September 28th 2017.
 So, plan to do the very first workout of this Week 1 plan on that date.
-I’ll be putting up new weekly workout plans every Wednesday thereafter.
-I’ve put this one up ahead of schedule because you first need to take care of a few things:
+I’ll be putting up new weekly workout plans every weekend thereafter, to be started every Thursday following.
+Before you start, you first need to take care of a few things:

 - Go see your doctor and make sure you are cleared for exercise.
 I am not a medical professional, and can’t advise you on this.
 Only you and your doctor can determine if a 5k training program is safe for you.

 - Find a safe place to train.
 Towards our final training weeks, you may be doing 4 miles, so plan some smart routes.
 Ideally, your route will have the same surface (asphalt, gravel, etc) as your target 5k event, and have a similar hill profile.